KumarSampurn/KumarSampurn/README.md

 - 👋 Hi, I’m @KumarSampurn
 - 👀 I’m interested in Competetive Coding and Development.
-I am currently trying to figure out which domain suits me the best but I'm mostly interested in Game dev.
+I am currently trying to figure out which domain suits me the best but I'm mostly interested in XR.
 - 🌱 I’m currently learning Web Dev.
 - 🔭 I’m currently working on Web Dev Projects.
 - 💞️ I’m looking to collaborate on Web Dev